dchen376/ML---Music-Generation/README.md

   - Implement a generate.py script
   - generate Sound from Spectrograms

-# how to run this Sound Generative Model
+# Run this Sound Generative Model
+  - parameters and weights of the trained model in step 3 is saved in the model folder